-Save the Family helps children and youth in homeless and impoverished families circumvent the cycles of poverty and homelessness.
+Homeless youth have already faced significant challenges in their lives despite their young age.
+Save the Family helps children and youth in homeless and impoverished families break free of the cycles of poverty and homelessness.
 We do this by providing developmentally-appropriate programs that strengthen our youngest protective factors through education, preventable health risks, domestic violence, poor money management, and substance abuse.
+And thanks to the generous support of our community and dedicated staff, we have been amazed by the successes we see among our youth.

 Little Kids Works (ages 0-6)